How Much Does Cremation Cost?

 Planning ahead helps ensure your cremation preferences are known and can reduce costs.
 Use our free funeral planning checklist to organize important documents and decisions.

-Last updated: February 2026.
-Pricing data based on NFDA industry surveys and regional crematory pricing research.
+Last updated: March 2026.
+Pricing data based on NFDA industry surveys, Funeralocity provider data, and regional crematory pricing research.
 Costs in your area may vary.
 Always obtain written price quotes before making decisions.